jhurley684/02_Visual_Basic_Scripting-Wall_St_Data/README.md

 This contains the Homework 2 assignment about WallStreet Data.

 Assignment:
-*  Per Ticker Symboldo accomplish the following:
+*  Per Ticker Symbol, accomplish the following:
 *  Yearly Change - Positive in green, negative in red
 *  Total stock volume
 *  Each in their own columns